kiboschool/course-industry-experience-1/src/lessons/goal-setting-intro.md

 After completing this lesson, you will be able to:

-- Thing 1
+- Identify and prioritize your goals
-- Thing 2
+- Identify the steps you need to take to achieve your goals
-- Thing 3
+- Develop a S.M.A.R.T plan to achieve your goals